Fully Loaded (2000): Storylines

-Fully Loaded featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War and SmackDown!—World Wrestling Federation's (WWF) television programs.
+Fully Loaded featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw is War, and SmackDown!—World Wrestling Federation's (WWF) television programs.
 Wrestlers portrayed a villain or a hero as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.

-The main rivalry heading into the event was between The Rock and Chris Benoit over the WWF Championship.
-At King of the Ring, Rock won the title from Triple H in a six-man tag team match, when Rock and his partners The Undertaker and Kane defeated the McMahon-Helmsley Faction (Triple H, Vince McMahon and Shane McMahon).
-On the July 3 episode of Raw is War, WWF Commissioner Mick Foley announced that Rock would defend the title against Shane McMahon later that night.
-Rock defended the title against McMahon in the main event, which was interrupted by Benoit, who attacked Rock during the match.
-The next week on Raw is War, Rock and Benoit competed in a singles match.
+The main rivalry heading into the event was between The Rock, and Chris Benoit over the WWF Championship.
+At King of the Ring, The Rock won the title from Triple H in a six-man tag team match, when The Rock, and his partners The Undertaker, and Kane defeated the McMahon-Helmsley Faction (Triple H, Vince McMahon and Shane McMahon).
+On the July 3 episode of Raw is War, WWF Commissioner Mick Foley announced that The Rock would defend the title against Shane McMahon later that night.
+The Rock defended the title against McMahon in the main event, which was interrupted by Benoit, who attacked The Rock during the match.
+The next week on Raw is War, The Rock and Benoit competed in a singles match.
 Although Benoit seemingly won the match after McMahon's interference, the referee Earl Hebner disqualified Benoit, due to McMahon's interference.
-On the July 13 episode of SmackDown!, Foley forced Benoit to wrestle Eddie Guerrero and Chyna in a handicap match.
-Benoit lost by disqualification again and attacked Hebner, causing Rock to offer Benoit a WWF Championship shot at Fully Loaded.
+On the July 13 episode of SmackDown!, Foley forced Benoit to wrestle Eddie Guerrero, and Chyna in a handicap match.
+Benoit lost by disqualification again, and attacked Hebner, causing The Rock to offer Benoit a WWF Championship shot at Fully Loaded.